Danielecina/arancina-is-the-way/ROADMAP.md

 ## 📄 The list

 </div>

 ### 💡 Functionality

-* [ ] Performance test with a specific memory allocation to measure execution time
+* [ ] Performance test with a specific memory allocation to measure execution time with thousands of dom nodes
 * [ ] New documentation route to explain the history of arancina term
 * [ ] Notification to communicate success or failure of algorithm replacements
 * [ ] Internalization of application using user selected chrome language